 Film, Television and Media

-If you do your PhD with us, you'll be supervised by one or more members of our internationally renowned research staff.
-We are active in wide and varied fields of research, from film and television history to gender and post-feminism, national cinema studies (particularly Britain and Japan), and audience and reception studies.
+We are active in wide and varied fields of research, from film and television history to gender and post-feminism, national cinema studies (particularly British and Latin American), world cinemas and audience and reception studies.
 Our research output was described as producing work of ‘international excellence', that is ‘world leading' in the most recent UK government Research Assessment Exercise.

 American Media Studies